andreapavoni/robo_radio_rs/README.md

 ## What is this

-A Rust implementation of https://radio.pavonz.com (built with Elixir and Phoenix).
-It works like a real radio, you turn it on (well, in this case, you open the web page) and you listen what's being played at the exact point.
-The radio goes on alone.
+A Rust implementation of https://radio.pavonz.com (originally built with Elixir and Phoenix, still not open sourced yet).
+It works like a real radio: you turn it on (well, in this case, you open the web page) and you'll listen what's being played at the exact point.
+The radio goes on automagically.

 ## How it works